-Lawyer charged with lying in Russia probe
+Lawyer admits lying to Russia inquiry

 Who is Alex van der Zwaan?

-He has worked for the New York law firm Skadden, Arps, Slate, Meagher & Flom based in London.
+The Dutch citizen works for the New York law firm Skadden, Arps, Slate, Meagher & Flom based in London.

 Last year, he married the art critic Eva Khan, whose father German Khan co-founded the Alfa Group, one of Russia's largest investment groups.

-An article on their wedding in the Russian edition of Tatler magazine last year said that Mr van der Zwaan had Russian roots and worked with Russian oligarchs.
+An article on their wedding in the Russian edition of Tatler magazine last year said that Van der Zwaan had Russian roots and worked with Russian oligarchs.

 What else is happening?